nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 If you are not familiar with quantum mechanics, you can think of an analogy of throwing $$N$$ unfair dice.
 Here each die represents an atom and the goal is to describe the probability of all possible outcomes.
-Throwing the first die has 6 possible outcomes, throwing two dice has $$6^2=36$$ outcomes, etc.
+Throwing one die has 6 possible outcomes, throwing two dice has $$6^2=36$$ outcomes, etc.
 Suppose the probability of the outcomes are fixed and independent for each die, then we only need to store $$6N$$ numbers to figure out the probabilities of all $$6^N$$ outcomes, thanks to the [product rule of probability]([200~https://www.khanacademy.org/science/biology/classical-genetics/mendelian--genetics/a/probabilities-in-genetics).
-However, if the dice can interact with each other during the throwing, then the outcome depends on the details of their dynamics, and we will need a vector of $$6^N$$ components to describe the probability of all possible outcomes of throwing $$N$$ dice.
+However, if the dice interact with each other during the throwing, then the outcome depends on the details of their dynamics, and we will need a vector of $$6^N$$ components to describe the probability of all possible outcomes (and dynamics) of throwing $$N$$ dice.

 In order to calculate the time evolution of quantum systems, [matrix manipulations](https://en.wikipedia.org/wiki/Matrix_(mathematics)) are needed.
 On classical computers, straightforward implementation of [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication) has time complexity $$O(n^3)$$, where $$n$$ is the size of the input.